wayofdev/docker-node/README.md

 # Docker Image: NodeJs Devel

-This image is used together with [wayofdev/docker-php-dev](https://github.com/wayofdev/docker-php-dev) and other WOD images, to create local development environment for our projects.
+This image is used in conjunction with [wayofdev/docker-php-dev](https://github.com/wayofdev/docker-php-dev) and other WOD images to create a local development environment for our projects.

-Has pre-installed packages
+## Pre-installed Packages

-* [pnpm](https://pnpm.io/) — Fast, disk space efficient package manager
+- [pnpm](https://pnpm.io/) - Fast, disk space efficient package manager
-* [turbo](https://github.com/vercel/turbo) — Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
+- [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust.
+Includes Turbopack and Turborepo.
-* alpine packages:
+- Alpine packages:
-  * git
+  - git
-  * curl
+  - curl
-  * libc6-compat — [turbo dependency](https://github.com/vercel/turbo/issues/2198), starting from `^1.5.6`
+  - libc6-compat - [turbo dependency](https://github.com/vercel/turbo/issues/2198), starting from `^1.5.6`

-If you **like/use** this repository, please consider **starring** it.
-Thanks!
+If you find this repository useful, please consider giving it a star.
+Thank you!

 ![Screenshot](assets/screenshot.png)

 ## ⚙️ Development

-To install dependencies and start development you can check contents of our `Makefile`
+To install dependencies and start development, please check the contents of our `Makefile`.

 ### →  Requirements

+To install dependencies and start development, please check the contents of our `Makefile`.
+You will need to have the following tools installed on your machine:

+- **jq** - A lightweight and flexible command-line JSON processor.
+Please refer to the [official installation instructions](https://stedolan.github.io/jq/download/) to install `jq`.
-For testing purposes we use **goss** and **dgoss**, follow installation instructions on [their official README](https://github.com/aelsabbahy/goss/blob/master/extras/dgoss/README.md)
+- **goss** and **dgoss** - For testing purposes.
+Please follow the installation instructions provided in their [official README](https://github.com/aelsabbahy/goss/blob/master/extras/dgoss/README.md).

 <br>

 ### → Building locally

-Generating distributable Dockerfiles from yaml source code:
+To generate distributable Dockerfiles from the YAML source code, run the following command:

 ```bash
 $ make generate